 “Mark Rosenbaum has demonstrated a commitment to fighting for legal justice for poor and underserved communities.
 Notably, he secured a hard fought victory in the recent right to literacy case for Detroit schoolchildren, a notable achievement in the ongoing fight for equality in education.
 He brings a valuable body of work to the Academy of Fellows, and we are honored to welcome him aboard,” Patterson said.

 The founding of The PuLSE Institute was inspired by the writings of nationally renowned Detroit journalist and author Bankole Thompson, whose illuminating and influential work on economic and racial justice issues has elevated the discourse around poverty and inequality in the city.
-Thompson, a twice-a-week opinion columnist at The Detroit News, serves as the editor-in-chief of the Institute and the chair of the Academy of Fellows.
+Thompson, a twice-a-week opinion columnist at The Detroit News, serves as the editor-in-chief of the Institute and the dean of the Academy of Fellows.

 “In the modern age, nothing has been more significant than the fight against inequality and embedded structures of racism.
 In Mark Rosenbaum, we see a courageous lawyer with a deep commitment to social justice, and who uses the law to champion liberty and civil rights for the marginalized and disenfranchised,” Thompson said.
 “Rosenbaum joining the esteemed Academy of Fellows is significant because it demonstrates his lifelong dedication to anti-poverty ideas that he has pushed in the courtroom as well as a stupendous undertaking of critical issues that are fundamental to our understanding of rising inequality.”

 Thompson added, “We look forward to his work here at The PuLSE Institute, an anchor of the anti-poverty movement in Detroit, the largest black city in America, which is also ground zero of the national crisis of structural inequality and pervasive poverty.”